orbitalapi/orbital/pipelines/pipeline-runner-cacib-app/README.md

 ```

 ## Send messages
-As for now, only json is supported.
+As for now, only plain json is supported.
 You can send messages to the topic defined above.
 The pipeline will listen to these messages and stream them to the cask.